olson-sean-k/plexus-web/src/user-guide/graphs.md

 Plexus provides a flexible representation of meshes as a [half-edge graph](https://en.wikipedia.org/wiki/doubly_connected_edge_list) via the `graph` module and `MeshGraph` type.
 Graphs can store arbitrary geometric data associated with any topological structure.
-Unlike generators, iterator expressions, and buffers, graphs provide efficient traversals and complex manipulation of meshes.
+Unlike iterator expressions and buffers, graphs provide efficient traversals and complex manipulation of meshes.

 !!! note
     Plexus refers to _half-edges_ as _arcs_.
 This borrows from graph theory,